sayar/RedisMVA/module2_getting_started/README.md

 ## Lists

 Redis also supports lists of strings.
 You can create a list by using the command `LPUSH` or `RPUSH` which prepend a value to a list or append a value to a list.
-If you had an `X` to the end of either command, it will only do that operation if the list already exists.
+If you had an `X` to the end of either command, it would only do that operation if the list already exists.
 The command `LPOP` removes the first element in a list and removes it, `RPOP` does the same for the last element.
 Thus you can see the beginnings of a queue.

 ```
 > LPUSH countries "Canada"